alexhsamuel/ora/docs/times.rst

     Time(9999, 12, 31, 23, 59, 59.99999997, UTC)

 The `RESOLUTION` attribute is the approximate smallest differnece between time values.
-The `DENOMINATOR` attribute is its reciprocal.
 For the `Time` class, the resolution is approximately 30 ns.

     >>> Time.RESOLUTION
     2.9802322387695312e-08

 Arithmetic